River and Environmental Engineering Laboratory

 - Monitoring and Modeling of River Forestation Phenomena

-- Environmental Assessment of the Impacts of Land Use and Climate Change on River Water Temperatures
+- Environmental Assessment of the Impacts of Land Use and Climate Change on Stream Temperatures in a River Basin

 - Data Science for River Local Remote Sensing